 - Market value: $2.7 billion

-Kulicke and Soffa Industries (KLIC (opens in new tab), $47.99), which provides semiconductor manufacturing equipment and services, had stellar 2021 results.
-These comparisons make 2022 look not quite as good.
+Kulicke and Soffa Industries (KLIC, $47.66), which provides semiconductor manufacturing equipment and services, had stellar 2021 results.
+These comparisons have made more recent results look not quite as good.

 To broaden its product portfolio and strengthen its capabilities, KLIC acquired high-precision micro dispensing equipment manufacturer, Advanced Jet Automation.
 The acquisition will allow Kulicke and Soffa to tap into the $2 billion dispensing equipment market and could be a long-term growth driver.

-If you own KLIC and are waiting it out, there are worse shares to wait with.
 KLIC is a solid choice among semiconductor stocks for income investors too.
-It is yielding about 1.7%, and the company has averaged annual dividend growth of roughly 30% since 2018, when it was instituted.
+It is yielding about 1.6%, and the company has averaged annual dividend growth of roughly 30% since 2018, when it was instituted.

-Everything seems to still be moving in the right direction at Marvell Technology (MRVL (opens in new tab), $36.92), except for the share price which is off about 57% in the past 12 months.
+Everything seems to still be moving in the right direction at Marvell Technology (MRVL, $39.48), except for the share price which is off about 35% in the past 12 months.
 Off the charts, though, the company – which makes semiconductors for data storage, communications and consumer markets – is still displaying a relatively strong momentum.

 MRVL is not impervious to the headwinds facing the semi industry such as weakening demand in the consumer sector, but it was able to maintain growth in other end markets.
-This was particularly true in the data center market, where the revenue rose to $627 million, up 26% year-over-year.
-Marvell's overexposure to data centers, however, could still pose a problem if demand starts to moderate in this market.
-Still, management appears confident in the company's long-term growth drivers, with a planned launch of its cloud-optimized design in 2024.
+This was particularly true in the enterprise networking and automotive/industrial, where the revenue rose 39% and 25%, respectively, year-over-year.

 - Dividend yield: 0.1%

-Nvidia's (NVDA (opens in new tab), $156.28) share price has been on a roller-coaster ride this year.
-The stock was down more than 61% for the year-to-date in October after the U.S. government initiated new restrictions on chip exports to China.
-NVDA seems to have found its footing since then and is starting to gain momentum.
+Nvidia's (NVDA, $277.49) share price has been on a roller-coaster ride over the past 12 months.
+The stock was down more than 61% for the year-to-date in October 2022, after the U.S. government initiated new restrictions on chip exports to China.
+NVDA has found its footing since then and is starting to gain momentum.
 Nvidia shares are up nearly 90% so far in 2023.

-For its fiscal 2023 third quarter report, Nvidia barely beat analysts' revenue expectations and missed earnings per share estimates.
-Its revenue was down 17% year-over-year, and off 12% from the previous quarter.
+For its fiscal 2023 fourth-quarter report, Nvidia barely beat analysts' revenue expectations, though its earnings per share beat estimates.
+Its revenue was down 21% year-over-year, and up 2% from the previous quarter.

-The company's gaming division also announced a 51% year-on-year decline in sales in its Q3 report.
-Its data center division remains strong, however, with revenue of $3.83 billion, up 31% from the year-ago figure – a silver lining for investors since data center represents 65% of NVDA's third-quarter revenue by end market.
-Gaming, on the other hand, represents only 25%.
+The company's gaming division also announced a 46% year-on-year decline in sales in its Q4 report.
+Its data center division remains strong, however, with revenue of $3.62 billion, up 11% from the year-ago figure – a silver lining for investors since data center represents 60% of NVDA's fourth-quarter revenue by end market.
+Gaming, on the other hand, represents only 30%.